jonluca/blog/about.md

 title: About
 ---

-This is a collection of short stories or thoughts that I didn't necessarily think needed to be full articles.
-More personal and opinionated and less objective than my publicized articles.
+This is a collection of articles or thoughts that are more personal and opinionated and less objective than my publicized articles.

 I also write for HackerNoon and freeCodeCamp on Medium, [here](https://medium.com/@jonluca).

+You can get an RSS feed of the blog <a href="/feed.xml">here.</a>

 You can return to the main site [here](https://jonlu.ca).